What is Fascia?

-Its network-like nature and sheer number of receptors mean fascia is now viewed as one of the richest sensory organs in the body.
-This network of sensory receptors means that fascia has significant roles to play in proprioception; the sense of joint position and/or motion and interoception; the sense of physiological condition of the body*.
+Its network-like nature and the sheer number of receptors mean fascia is now viewed as one of the richest sensory organs in the body.
+This network of sensory receptors means that fascia has significant roles to play in proprioception; the sense of joint position and/or motion and interoception; the sense of the physiological condition of the body*.
 All this means that many now view fascia, and its held movement patterns, as a source of pain.

-By working with the fascia; through changing movement patterns with Pilates or stretching restricted areas with Rossiter, we work in partnership with the body using the natural elastic nature of fascia to relief pain at its source.
+By working with the fascia; through changing movement patterns with Pilates or stretching restricted areas with Rossiter, we work in partnership with the body using the natural elastic nature of fascia to relieve pain at its source.